CyberNilsen/Andreas-Nettside/README.md

 # Andreas-Site

 Welcome to **Andreas-Site**!
 This project is a personal website created to share information about me, my skills, and my projects.
-The website is coded using HTML and CSS.
+The website is coded using HTML, CSS and JAVASCRIPT.

 ## About Me